cacttus/BR2/project/tasks.md

 	- [ ] ~~Add GL Context to all required Classes~~
 	- [ ] ~~Compile, Run.~~
 - [x] ~~Unlink the Window viewport with the Camera Viewport.~~
-	* Although this is 'logical', this is not possible with modern GPUs, as we'd end up having to create separate RenderPipe's per Camera, since, the Viewport Width/Height determines the RenderPipe Width/Height. *Nor* are framebuffers shared across GL contexts, *and* we are running these contexts asynchronously.
+	* Although 'logical' this is not possible with modern GPUs, as we'd end up having to create separate RenderPipe's per Camera, since, the Viewport Width/Height determines the RenderPipe Width/Height. *Nor* are framebuffers shared across GL contexts, *and* we are running these contexts asynchronously.
 Each renderpipe uses more than 8 1080p surfaces.
 Obviously, we'd end up with memory or performance issues.
 The solution, is to share camera viewport.
 Maybe, in the future, when GPUs can handle such intensity.
 - [ ] Combine RenderSettings with EngineConfig.
 Puts all engine settings in one place.

-### Wishlist (TODO tasks)
+### Wishlist (TODO tasks, not directly relevant to project)
+- [ ] Integrate SDL_Touch with the engine, making
 - [ ] Instead of hard code vertex interleaved formats, allow us to supply multiple buffers for the vertex components (n,v,t..) for each component
 - [ ] Move all STL header files DOWN into the respective CPP files that need them.
 This will speed-up compilation time a lot.
 - [ ] detach Camera viewport from Window viewport so the camera can render independently (offscreen) of whichever window it's rendering to.
 This would mean creating a CameraViewport class, and passing w/h into the camera.